 Autonomous AI services

 The AI evolution is more than capabilities.
-AI algorithms are also migrating from centralized data centers (both on-premise and in the cloud) to distributed devices on the edge of networks.
+AI algorithms are also migrating from centralized data centers (both on-premises and in the cloud) to distributed devices on the edge of networks.
 AI is no longer the “modern equivalent to a mainframe,” instead, it is evolving into a new type of embedded capability in end-user devices and edge computing.
 This development is important for two reasons:

 - AI systems are becoming more autonomous.
 It is not a singular AI system, but, instead, a network of independent AI bots performing tasks and “learning” as separate units.